lambdamikel/picoram2090/README.md

 The first core of the Pico is implementing the SRAM emulation, including bank-switching, identifying the current instruction, etc.

-The second core is implementing the GUI, extended op-codes, access to the hardware extensions, etc.
+The second core is implementing the UI, extended op-codes, access to the hardware extensions, etc.

 The Pico is overclocked to 250 Mhz (not a problem at all).